 A Scott Schedule is a legal document that helps in the UK’s civil litigation process.
 It serves as a way to list any items and associated costs, damages, or other associated losses related to the claim.
 This document can be used as evidence during court proceedings and helps the parties involve understand each other’s demands.

-A Scott Schedule template is often use to create the document.
-This template contains a table or grid which allows the user to fill in different details such as the item’s description, cost, and damage or loss associated with the item.
-The table is then present to the court and both parties to provide a comprehensive view of all the damages and claims.
+A Scott Schedule template is often used to create the document.
+This template contains a table or grid that allows the user to fill in different details such as the item’s description, cost, and damage or loss associated with the item.
+The table is then presented to the court and both parties to provide a comprehensive view of all the damages and claims.

 Scott Schedule examples can also be found online, which guide how to properly create and present a Scott Schedule.
 These examples are useful for understanding how to best use the template and incorporate it into legal proceedings.